 - sleeping too much

 You may start to think that American culture is terrible or that you do not like anything about America.
 Please know that this is a common phase for all people living in new cultures.
 Eventually, you will move to the next phase.
-If you do not move on, and you still feel sad or angry, you may need some extra help, and you should talk to your caseworker about it.
-As a refugee, you have been through many hard things and it is all right to need extra help.
+If you do not move on, and you still feel sad or angry, you may need some extra help, and you should talk to your caseworker or doctor about it.
+If you are a refugee, you have been through many hard things, and it is all right to need extra help.

 3. The adjustment phase

 After some time, you will hopefully move past the culture shock phase and you will begin to adjust to life in the USA.
 You start to understand the reality of what life will be like in a new country.
 You may decide to take a low-paying job because it will help your family.
 You will begin to learn English.
 You are probably starting to have a routine.
 Life begins to feel normal.

 One common challenge during this time period is that your children may be adjusting to life in the USA more quickly than you are.
 This is very common, but there are things you can do to help your children stay connected to your home culture.

 4. The integration phase